War against the Islamic State: Yemen

-In the Gaza Strip
+Gaza Strip

 Before the separation of ISIS from al-Qaeda

 The Islamic Emirate of Rafah was a short-lived militant state established by the Jund Ansar Allah, an Islamist group, in the town of Rafah in the Gaza Strip.
 It was declared on 14 August 2009, by Abdul Latif Moussa, also known as Abu Noor al-Maqdisi, during a sermon at the Ibn Taymiyyah Mosque.
 The emirate aimed to impose strict Islamic law and was aligned with the ideology of al-Qaeda and is believed to have been aided by ISIS.

 Jund Ansar Allah, translated as "Soldiers of the Followers of God," was founded by Abdul Latif Moussa in 2008.
 The group quickly garnered attention due to its extreme interpretation of Islam and its opposition to the ruling Hamas government in the Gaza Strip (known locally as the Palestinian Government in Gaza or Palestinian Authority in Gaza).
 Tensions between Jund Ansar Allah and Hamas escalated when Moussa declared the establishment of the Islamic Emirate of Rafah, challenging the authority of Hamas.

 The proclamation of the Islamic Emirate of Rafah was seen as a direct threat to the Hamas government, which had been the de facto authority in Gaza since 2007 (after winning the 2006 Palestinian legislative election but losing control of the West Bank Region in subsequent conflict).
 In response, Hamas launched a military operation against Jund Ansarf Allah.
 The confrontation culminated in a fierce battle at the Ibn Taymiyyah Mosque, where Abdul Latif Moussa and several of his followers were killed many of whom were ISI operatives.
 The emirate was dismantled, and Hamas reasserted its control over Rafah.